Suspect arrested after pensioner, 89, stabbed to death in south London

 An 89-year-old woman has been stabbed to death in Croydon, south London.

-Emergency services were called to a home in Brigstock Road, Thornton Heath, at around 9.20pm on Tuesday, and paramedics tried to save the pensioner but she was pronounced dead at the scene.
+Emergency services were called to a home in Brigstock Road, Thornton Heath, at around 9.20pm on Tuesday.
+Paramedics tried to save the pensioner but she was pronounced dead at the scene.

 A man aged in his 30s, who knew the victim, was arrested a short while later at another address in Croydon and police said they are not looking for anyone else in connection with the killing.